 The Rolex Submariner is a watch with an interesting story.
-Introduced over 60 years ago, the current Rolex Submariner model (updated four years ago) is a product of a long history and development.
+Introduced over 60 years ago, the current Rolex Submariner model (updated in 2010) is a product of a long history and development.
 The similarities are clearly visible while the innovations are as well.
 A ceramic bezel, masculine case and solid bracelet with an easy-to-adjust folding clasp meet all the requirements of a modern watch while the design goes back to 1953.
-This article from Gisbert L. Brunner for the German version of WatchTime will give you an interesting overview of this diving legend from Rolex.

-The water resistant Oyster-case with screw-down crown and the self-winding movement for wrist watches are ingredients of the Rolex Submariner that we own to Rolex founder and president Hans Wilsdorf.
-He was a genius business man and perhaps even a better marketeer.
+The water-resistant Oyster-case with a screw-down crown and the self-winding movement for wristwatches are ingredients of the Rolex Submariner that we own to Rolex founder and president Hans Wilsdorf.
+He was a genius businessman and perhaps even a better marketeer.
 He was also known for his open mind regarding new ideas and cared about what his employees had to say.
 René-Paul Jeanneret, an experienced and valuable member of the board of directors was a passionate diver.
 It was this René-Paul Jeanneret that came with the idea of developing a watch that wasn’t only suitable for use in the water, but also as an elegant timepiece for everyday use.

 Water resistant watches were already in the Rolex collection since the early 1930s.
 In 1935, the Rolex catalog showed a 47mm cushion-shaped Oyster-case watch with reference 2533.
 It had a pocket watch movement inside, a Lépine hand-wound movement with a small seconds hand at 9 o’clock.
 It didn’t get any follow-up as there was no interest in watches with a huge case diameter like this.
 However, this cushion-shaped watch did pave the way for a partnership with Panerai.
 Back then, Panerai was an Italian Rolex dealer and specialized in diving equipment.
 The Panerai Radiomir models with cushion-shaped Oyster-cases with a Cortébert caliber movement supplied by Rolex inspired the Geneva company and gave them very useful feedback on divers watches.
 Most likely did it also gave useful input for Jeanneret’s Rolex Submariner.